99percentpeople/weblink/README.md

 This is a pure web-based chat software built on WebRTC, supporting text chat, file transfer, video calls, and a serverless architecture powered by P2P connections, Firebase signaling, and Vercel deployment.
 No downloads are required, and it can be used directly in the browser.

+This project is deployed on Vercel.
+[Click here to access](https://web1ink.vercel.app).

 [**中文介绍**](README_CN.md)

 ![Chat Example 1](screenshots/example_dark_cn.png)